Frontotemporal Disorders: Information for Patients, Families, and Caregivers

 Caring for a Person with a Frontotemporal Disorder

 In addition to managing the medical and day-to-day care of people with frontotemporal disorders, caregivers can face a host of other challenges.
 These challenges may include changing family relationships, loss of work, poor health, decisions about long-term care, and end-of-life concerns.

 People with frontotemporal disorders and their families often must cope with changing relationships, especially as symptoms get worse.
 For example, the wife of a man with bvFTD not only becomes her husband’s caregiver, but takes on household responsibilities he can no longer perform.
 Children may suffer the gradual “loss” of a parent at a critical time in their lives.
 The symptoms of bvFTD often embarrass family members and alienate friends.
 Life at home can become very stressful.

-Workers diagnosed with bvFTD, Pick’s disease, PPA, or ALS can qualify quickly for Social Security disability benefits through the “compassionate allowance” program.
-For more information, see www.socialsecurity.gov/compassionateallowances or call 1-800-772-1213.
+Workers diagnosed with any frontotemporal disorder can qualify quickly for Social Security disability benefits through the “compassionate allowances” program.
+For more information, see www.ssa.gov or call 1-800-772-1213.

 Caring for someone with a frontotemporal disorder can be very hard, both physically and emotionally.
 To stay healthy, caregivers can do the following:

 - Ask family and friends for help with child care, errands, and other tasks.